MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-personal-use-appstudio.md

 #### Finish: Domains and permissions

-In the *Domains and permissions* section, the *Domains from your tabs* field should contain your ngrok URL without the HTTPS prefix - `<yourngrokurl>.ngrok.io/`.
+In the *Domains and permissions* section, the *Domains from your tabs* field must contain your ngrok URL without the HTTPS prefix - `<yourngrokurl>.ngrok.io/`.

 ##### Finish: Test and distribute

 >[!IMPORTANT]
->In the **Description** field on the right you'll see the following warning:
+>In the **Description** field on the right, the following warning is displayed:
 >
 >&#9888; "**The 'validDomains' array cannot contain a tunneling site...**"
 >